MIT-Emerging-Talent/ET6-CDSP-group-21-repo/5_communication_strategy/podcast_script.md

 >
 > At first glance, nothing seemed suspicious.
 But something… felt off."
 >
-> I’m Alaa, and you’re listening to *Scam Alert: Job Hunting in the Age of
+> I’m Alaa, and you’re listening to *Job Hunting in the Age of
 > AI*, brought to you by Hypatia Circle.

 ---